Elleined/ci-cd-notes/README.md

 - Used for automation pf Build and Deployment process.
 - Using Jenkins we can implement CI/ CD

+## What is pipeline
+- It is the series of steps to automate the build and deployment process of your project.
+###### Its like your house water pipeline how will the water flow through the pipeline to reach the water destination.

 ## Jenkins Project Setup
 ### Source Code Management
     - Where your source code coming from (Usually Github is used in this)